cockroachdb/docs/v21.1/build-a-csharp-app-with-cockroachdb.md

 Replace the contents of the `Program.cs` file that was automatically generated in your `cockroachdb-test-app` directory with the code below:

 {{site.data.alerts.callout_info}}
-The following examples use the SSL mode `require` because the .NET Npgsql driver validates certificates differently from other Postgres drivers.
-For other drivers, we recommend using `verify-full` as a best security practice.
+The following examples use the SSL mode `require` because the .NET Npgsql driver validates certificates differently from other PostgreSQL drivers.
+For other drivers, we recommend using `verify-full` as a security best practice.
 {{site.data.alerts.end}}

 <section class="filter-content" markdown="1" data-scope="local">